 What’s more, it didn’t irritate sensitive skin after a full day of wear — not even, in two cases, when someone accidentally fell asleep still wearing it (which, to be clear, we do not recommend!).
 We also appreciate how you can hear the product when you shake the pen, so you’re generally aware of how much liquid is left.
 All three of our picks are pens rather than two-piece liners, so it’s recommended to store the product horizontally.

 Because the pigmentation of the Stila liner is a tad lighter than our runner-up, the Tarteist Double Take, it’s the kind of eyeliner that works for both subtle and dramatic looks alike, depending on whether you choose to build the color with an additional coat.
-To that end, it’s also available in a “microtipped” version for hyper-precise lines or more artful designs, or for more easily filling in the space between your lashes along the waterline for a fuller-lash effect.
+To that end, it’s also available in a “microtipped” version for ultra-fine lines or more artful designs, or for more easily filling in the space between your lashes along the waterline for a fuller-lash effect.
 If you find yourself as in love with the Stila Stay All Day Liner as we are, and you’re an everyday-eyeliner wearer, you might want to consider using them in tandem.

 This liner is available in a staggering 12 shades (though not all seem to be in stock at the moment, at least seven are, via the buying links above), if playing around with blues, greens, grays and browns is your thing.
 All shades are vegan, and the brand is cruelty-free.

 The Tarteist Double Take Eyeliner brings the drama — and much more.
-This liner actually scored a fraction of a point higher than our overall winner, the Stila Stay All Day, garnering some bonus points for its value as a neat two-in-one liner.
+This liner actually scored a fraction higher than our overall winner, the Stila Stay All Day, garnering some bonus points for its value as a neat two-in-one liner.
 That value, of course, is only valid if someone uses a pencil liner, which perhaps might not be the case for a person in the market for a new liquid liner.

 That said, at one end of this pen is the liquid felt tip that we judged in our assessments, which dries to a bold semi-matte finish, and the other is a self-sharpening gel pencil.
 In addition to using the pencil for tightlining or using on your bottom lid, it can also work to create a rough outline for your wing before filling it in with the liquid, which may be a benefit for cat-eye newbies.